Showing posts with label wife. Show all posts

 Sally's Distrust

-Sally had been a cheerleader from the time she could walk, and was always cheering for Billy.
+Sally had been a cheerleader since she could walk and was always cheering for Billy.
 John was a reporter for the high school newspaper.

 Seems like yesterday as John sits at his office desk listening to Sally on the telephone.